 Watering should be adjusted to soil type and weather.

-Clay soils should be watered lightly as they retain more moisture, while sandy soils need frequent water.
+Clay soil should be watered lightly as they retain more moisture, while sandy soils need frequent water.

 Joseph’s coat prefers regular but light watering, wetting the top 2.5cm of the soil.